CarineRey/pcoc/README.md

     ```
     The sites with a `*` in the image output correspond to the candidate sites (set with `-ph`).

-## 5. Using simulation to calculate the staistical power of PCOC on your dataset
+## 5. Using simulation to calculate the statistical power of PCOC on your dataset

 Once you got the candidate convergent site for your gene, you may want to known the sensitivity (True Positive Rate; TPR) and the specificity or maybe the opposite, the False Positive Rate (FPR) of PCOC in your own dataset.